bkrn/greendoor/README.md

 ### Service

-Golang, no framework in memory only, minimize server side state
+Rust, no framework in memory only, minimize server side state

 Does:
 1. Serve room page ourhost.com/roomId (by room ID shared out of band)